decodepriyanka/TODO_List/README.md

 A TODO List that can perform the following actions :
-Add tasks
+Add tasks,
-Update tasks
+Update tasks,
-Read tasks
+Read tasks,
 Delete tasks

 # vue-todo-app